$\mathcal{U}$-bootstrap percolation: critical probability, exponential decay and applications: Exponential decay and applications

 \subsubsection{Question~12}

 With the previous reasoning in mind, let us go back to Question~12 of \cite{Balister16} about exponential decay.
-The question is whether at $q<\qc$ there would be exponential decay of the probability of $0$ being connected by infected sites to, say, $\partial B_n$ in, say, the usual graph sense on $\Z^2$.
-This is not the case, since in many models there is even no decay at all.
-For example consider any subcritical model for which $\qc$ is larger than $\pc$ of site percolation.
-Obviously, for such models at $q$ between those two critical points there is positive probability for $0$ to be initially connected to infinity by an infected path, but also with probability $1$ there is no bootstrap percolation, so some (positive density of) sites remain healthy forever.
-This is by no means contradictory, since, e.g. in the example of Proposition~\ref{prop:GOP:low:pc}, a path (in the graph sense given by the GOP rule and not the usual $\Z^2$ sense) of healthy sites witnessing that $0$ never becomes infected can easily jump over an infinite infected path (in the usual $\Z^2$ sense).
-Again, site percolation provides another trivial counter-example.
+The question is whether at $q<\qc$ there would be exponential decay in $n$ of the probability of $0$ being connected by sites in $[A]$ to the boundary of $B_n$, to quote \cite{Balister16} ``Here we mean `connected' in the site percolation sense, although other notions of connectedness are also interesting''.

+This is not the case, since in many models there is even no decay at all (the probability of being connected in the non-oriented nearest neighbour sense by sites in $[A]$ to the boundary of $B_n$ may remain bounded away from $0$ as $n\to\infty$ for some $q<\qc$), let alone exponential one.
+For example consider any subcritical model with $\qc>\pcsp$.
+Obviously, for $\pcop<q<\qc$ there is positive probability for $0$ to be initially connected to infinity by an infected non-oriented nearest neighbour path, but also with probability $1$ BP does not occur, so some (positive density of) sites remain healthy forever.
+This is by no means contradictory, since, e.g.\ in the example of Proposition~\ref{prop:GOP:low:pc}, a path, in the graph sense given by the GOP rule and not the non-oriented nearest neighbour one, of healthy sites witnessing that $0$ never becomes infected can easily jump over an infinite infected non-oriented nearest neighbour path in the usual $\Z^2$ sense.

-\subsection{Exponential decay -- proof of Theorem~\ref{th:exp:decay}}
+\subsection{Exponential decay---proof of Theorem~\ref{th:exp:decay}}